mrthreeplates/TRS-80_floppy_remapper/README.md

 * [design files](/design): (schematic and pin map)
 * [PCB files](/design/pcb_info): (gerbers, bill of material, centroid)

-At this time, I don't have a way to order pre-assembled board.
+Note: at this time, I don't have an easy way to order pre-assembled boards.
 However, all the files needed to have them made are listed above.
+FWIW: I've had good results using PCBWay for all of my prototypes.

-If you are looking to build the simpler version of my floppy switch (not programmable and without M4P / M4 GA support), you can read about it here
+If you are looking to build the simpler version of my floppy switch (not programmable and without M4P / M4 GA support), you can read about it here:
 * [V1 build info](http://www.vcfed.org/forum/showthread.php?70726-Booting-from-an-external-floppy-on-a-model-III&p=603230#post603230)

 ## V3 Programming information